keerthikwarrier/AIML-course-Projects-Python/README.md

 # AIML-course-Projects-Python-
-All the projects developed during this course is saved in this repository
+All Python, Data Science, Machine Learning projects done during this course and the projects i did due to my own interest, all are added to this repository.

-1. Personal Expense Tracker -